How Long to Bake Chicken Breast at 425 (Easy Recipe)

 How Long to Bake Chicken Breast at 425 (Easy Recipe)– make the perfect juicy chicken breast every single time!
 The best way is to use a higher temperature and a tasty marinade.
 Never worry about bland, dry chicken ever again.
 This is an easy recipe for every occasion!

-Serve with Cheesy Butter Rice and a Simple Salad or Green Beans.
+Serve with Cheesy Butter Rice and an orange fennel salad or sauteed frozen green beans.

 Baking chicken breast at 425 degrees Fahrenheit makes the perfect chicken breasts that are juicy and tender.
 It is the best temperature to bake chicken breast with the best results!
 The marinade also packs in tons of herby flavor without bringing too much.